luitzifa/salt-pillar.get-inconsistency/README.md

 Nope, no magic happend with pillar.get

-Lets take a look at my beloved pillar.items, it even considers the deletion of foo2 by my ext_pillar, which would be called in foo6:bar4
+Lets take a look at my beloved pillar.items, remember foo6:bar4 is a pillar.get on foo2 which is deleted by my ext_pillar
 ```
 root@testhost[dev]:~ > salt-call --local pillar.items
 local: